Can You Get Pregnant From Precum?

 Does precum contain sperm?

 You may be surprised to hear this, but on its own, pre-ejaculate does not contain any sperm.
-Here’s a quick glance at the difference between semen and precum.

 So how is there a chance of getting pregnant from precum if it doesn’t have sperm in it?
+Let’s discuss.

 Can you get pregnant from precum?

-TLDR: yes.
+Yes.
 You can get pregnant from precum.

 While precum doesn’t have any sperm in it, the urethra may — it can hold onto sperm after ejaculation.
+This means, in the urethra, precum can mix with residual sperm.
+And that’s where the slight chances of pregnancy come in.

-Research supports this.
 A study that analyzed pre-ejaculatory fluid samples found that 41% of the men had live sperm in their precum.
 And 37% of that sperm was motile.
 That opens up the potential for pregnancy.

 Further studies found similar results.